Esraa0609/Esraa0609/README.md

 Skilled in **Python**, **SQL**, and modern **data tools**, I combine technical precision with a creative spark.
 From **full-stack web development** to **machine learning**, I love solving meaningful problems and crafting clean, scalable, human-centered experiences.

-I bring both **creativity and critical thinking** to every project — and I’m always eager to learn, grow, and take on new challenges.
+I bring both **creativity and critical thinking** to every project and I’m always eager to learn, grow, and take on new challenges.

 Graduated with top honors in **Data Science**, I live at the intersection of **logic and imagination**.
-I don’t just write code — I build with curiosity, empathy, and purpose.
+I don’t just write code, I build with curiosity, empathy, and purpose.

 ---